NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 SL_API bool slGetFeatureSettings(Feature feature, const void* consts, void* settings);
 ```

-For example, when using DLSS, it is mandatory to call `getFeatureSettings` to find out at which resolution we should render our game:
+For example, when using DLSS, it is mandatory to call `getFeatureSettings` to find out at which resolution we should render your game:

 ```cpp
 sl::DLSSSettings dlssSettings;